 Guide to CIS Mortgages

-This video outlines everything you need to know about ‘CIS mortgage’, scroll down to read our full blog:
+This video outlines everything you need to know about a ‘CIS mortgage’.
+Scroll down to read our full blog:

 What is a CIS Mortgage?

-Officially there is no product called a CIS mortgage.
-Lenders do however offer products that allow constructors to demonstrate their income in a different way to those traditionally self-employed.
+Officially, there is no product called a CIS mortgage.
+Lenders do, however, offer products that allow construction workers to demonstrate their income in a different way to those traditionally self-employed.

-As a contractor you will know your income is sometimes hard to show.
-Most contractors work on a self-employed basis and most self-employed individuals claim expenses against their tax liability.
-After expenses are considered, it will reduce your income tax but also reduce the amount of income you can declare to a lender to pass affordability calculations.
+As a contractor, you will know your income is sometimes hard to show.
+Most contractors work on a self-employed basis, and most self-employed individuals claim expenses against their tax liability.
+After expenses are considered, this reduces your income tax but also reduces the amount of income you can declare to a lender to pass affordability calculations.

 Any contractors working under the Construction Industry Scheme (CIS) can provide evidence of income to lenders as pre-tax income per month.
-This is extremely helpful as ordinarily a self-employed person would need to show pre-tax profit per annum.
-For this reason, some lenders treat income from CIS workers in a similar manner to employed applicants, where they request the last 1-3 months of payslips/invoices as proof of income.
+This is extremely helpful, as ordinarily a self-employed person would need to show pre-tax profit per annum.
+For this reason, some lenders treat income from CIS workers in a similar manner to employed applicants, where they request the last one to three months of payslips or invoices as proof of income.

 Who is Eligible for a CIS Mortgage?

-To show a lender your pre-tax profit as a contractor you need to be registered with the Construction Industry Scheme.
-The mortgages are not limited to just builders, if you are a member of the CIS, you can evidence your income with pre-tax income.
+To show a lender your pre-tax income as a contractor, you need to be registered with the Construction Industry Scheme.
+These mortgages are not limited to just builders — if you are a member of the CIS, you can evidence your income using pre-tax figures.
 This includes architects and other industry specialists registered with the CIS.

-If you are not registered with the CIS, you will not be able to evidence your income in this way and will instead need to send the lender your Tax Calculations & Tax Year Overviews.
+If you are not registered with the CIS, you will not be able to evidence your income in this way and will instead need to provide the lender with your Tax Calculations and Tax Year Overviews.

 Benefits of a CIS Mortgage

-The largest benefit of a CIS mortgage is you will be able to borrow more.
-An affordability calculation is made on your income and typically lenders allow you to borrow up to 4.5 times your annual income.
+The largest benefit of a CIS mortgage is that you can usually borrow more.
+An affordability calculation is based on your income and typically lenders allow you to borrow up to 4.5 times your annual income.

 How Affordability is Calculated

 When you apply for a mortgage, a lender will focus on two areas to calculate your affordability.
-First, they look at your income and get a headline figure.
-For example, if a lender allows you to borrow 4.5 times your salary and you earn £25,000 a year, the headline figure will be £112,500.
+First, they look at your income and establish a headline figure.
+For example, if a lender allows you to borrow 4.5 times your salary and you earn £25,000 a year, the headline figure would be £112,500.

-Once they have the headline figure, they consider your expenditure and debts.
-You may not realise but having credit card debt or car finance can reduce your affordability calculation considerably.
-If possible, it is best to clear all pre-existing debt before applying for a mortgage to get the maximum affordability calculation.
+Once the headline figure is established, the lender considers your expenditure and existing debts.
+You may not realise it, but having credit card debt or car finance can significantly reduce your affordability.
+Where possible, it is best to clear any pre-existing debt before applying for a mortgage to maximise your borrowing potential.

-There will be some expenditure that you will find unavoidable with an affordability calculation such as childcare, food and regular bills.
-These expenditures don’t tend to have a significant impact on your affordability unless they are abnormally high.
+Some expenditure is unavoidable within an affordability calculation, such as childcare, food and regular household bills.
+These costs do not usually have a significant impact unless they are unusually high.

-Lastly, if you have maintenance payments such as spousal support or child support, these will also be considered when calculating how much you can borrow.
+Lastly, if you have maintenance commitments such as spousal support or child support, these will also be factored into how much you can borrow.

 Why the CIS Helps Affordability

-With the CIS you declare gross profit rather than net profit to a lender and benefit by retaining that percentage of money that would otherwise be lost.
-A good way to visualise this is to look at your gross profit and then your net profit figure on your last tax return.
-After expenses and tax, you will see a significant difference in the values.
+Under the CIS, you can declare gross income rather than net profit to a lender, allowing you to benefit from income that would otherwise be reduced by expenses and tax.
+A useful way to visualise this is by comparing your gross profit and net profit figures on your most recent tax return — the difference is often significant.

 How Much Can I Borrow with a CIS Mortgage?

-The amount you can borrow with a CIS mortgage is limited by the lender and their affordability calculation.
-For example, some lenders allow you to borrow up to 4.5 times your annual salary whereas others have lower calculations.
+The amount you can borrow with a CIS mortgage is determined by the lender and their affordability calculation.
+For example, some lenders allow you to borrow up to 4.5 times your annual income, while others apply lower limits.

-Deposits for CIS mortgages work in the same way as normal mortgage calculations.
-Most lenders offer the best rates if you have a deposit of 10% of the purchase price or more.
-You can however obtain 5% deposit mortgages and even use the family springboard mortgage products that offer a 0% deposit option.
+Deposits for CIS mortgages work in the same way as standard mortgage calculations.
+Most lenders offer their best rates when you have a deposit of 10% or more of the purchase price.
+However, it is still possible to obtain 5% deposit mortgages, and some lenders also offer family springboard mortgage products that allow you to buy with a 0% deposit.

-For clarity, although springboard mortgages have a 0% deposit, you will still need a family member to put a 10% (or more) deposit into a savings account with your chosen lender.
-This savings account is ringfenced and used as collateral by the lender if you fail to keep up with mortgage payments.
+Although springboard mortgages allow a 0% personal deposit, a family member will usually need to place 10% (or more) of the property value into a savings account with the lender.
+This money is ring-fenced and used as security if you fail to keep up with your mortgage repayments.

 Getting a CIS Mortgage with Bad Credit

-Contractors are as susceptible to credit problems as everyone else and having a bad credit score can be detrimental to a mortgage application.
-Most high street lenders prefer a credit score of good or above.
-If you have a bad credit score you are unlikely to be accepted with these lenders even if you use CIS income evidence.
+Contractors are just as susceptible to credit issues as anyone else, and having a poor credit score can be detrimental to a mortgage application.
+Most high street lenders prefer applicants to have a good credit score or above.
+If your credit score is poor, you are unlikely to be accepted by these lenders, even if you are using CIS income evidence.

-If improving your credit score isn’t an option, rest assured there should be a mortgage product for you on the market.
-To find that product, it is best to speak to a whole of market mortgage broker who will know which lenders to approach on your behalf.
+If improving your credit score is not an option, there should still be a suitable mortgage product available.
+To find the right lender, it is best to speak with a whole-of-market mortgage broker who knows which lenders are most likely to accept your application.

-Boon Brokers is a UK-based Whole of Market Mortgage, Insurance and Equity Release broker.
-Boon Brokers offer fee-free, no obligation mortgage advice and can assist you with a CIS mortgage.
-Contact Boon Brokers and discuss your mortgage goals today.
+Boon Brokers is a UK-based whole-of-market Mortgage, Insurance and Equity Release brokerage.
+We offer fee-free, no-obligation mortgage advice and can assist you with a CIS mortgage.
+Contact Boon Brokers today to discuss your mortgage goals.

 Gerard BoonB.A.
 (Hons), CeMAP, CeRER